gaelanlloyd/bildaro/README.md

   - One-click download of ZIP containing original album image files
 - Image processor handles your photos
   - Creates thumbnails and medium-sized images in modern, efficient `webp` format
-  - Creates the album download ZIP (includes all full-sized `jpg` images)
+  - Creates the album download ZIP of all the full-sized `jpg` images
   - Uploads everything to your AWS S3 bucket for you
   - Creates an album post with a list of all the images
 - RSS feed advertises your gallery's activity